petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md

 Follow these steps to add a new secret:

-1. Log into the DXP Cloud console.
+1. Log into the Liferay Cloud console.

 1. Navigate to the _Settings_ screen for any environment.